CHICAGO, UNITED STATES 1933-1934

 Ticket Cost - 50 cents per day for adults, 25 cents for children.
 Season tickets were $15 for 150 admissions.

 Photo top center: Panorama of the Century of Progress Exposition in Chicago 1933, 1933, Harry Koss.
 Courtesy Wikipedia Commons.
 Column Top: Expo poster by Weimer Pursell, Neely Printing Company, 1933.
-Courtesy Wikipedia Commons.
+Courtesy Library and Congress.
 Photo bottom: Official Stamp of the 1933 Chicago World's Fair, 1933, U.S. Postal Service.
 Images courtesy Wikipedia Commons.

 It was a large fair focused on the future, even though it's name, the Century of Progress, seemed to indicate the past in its official theme to celebrate Chicago's 100th year of incorporation.
 In the first decade of the Bureau of International Expositions, neither year was sanctioned, although the first, 1933, was allowed to exhibit member nations.
 Due to that and perhaps more with the slump in the world's economy, the fair was less international than hoped.
 And it is criticized for that.
 The Hall of Science was its central feature on eight acres and other progressive buildings dotted the fairgounds, including the buildings of Radio and Communications, Electricity, Food and Agriculture, and the Social Sciences.
 The site was six miles long and six hundred yards wide, with lagoons aplenty along Lake Michigan.